prabhuinbarajan/bootstrap/README.md

    1. How do I install against Github Enterprise
    2. How to install Qubeship with kubernetes
    3. How to install Qubeship with a default docker registry
-   4. How to view services deployed via kubeship to minikube
+   4. How to view services deployed via qubeship to minikube

 ### Help